About Life Safety Inspections

 Knoxville's Leading Fire Suppression Company

 Life Safety Inspections LLC is your Fire Extinguisher Company serving Roane, Anderson, Knox (Knoxville), Blount, Jefferson, Sevier, Hamblin and Loudon.
 We are Knoxville’s Complete One-Stop Service.
-We offer all sales and service of fire suppression equipment (Ansul, Pyro Chem, Buckeye), commercial, industrial (Paint Booths) and fire extinguisher equipment, CO2, and Halotron and spot protection (spot sprinkler system) LSI is factory trained and certified to provide full service on all major brands of fire extinguishers, kitchen hood systems (Commercial), Pre-Engineer (Industrial) Paint Booth.
+We offer all sales and service of fire suppression equipment (Ansul, Pyro Chem, Amerex), commercial, industrial (Paint Booths) and fire extinguisher equipment, CO2, and Halotron and spot protection (spot sprinkler system) LSI is factory trained and certified to provide full service on all major brands of fire extinguishers, kitchen hood systems (Commercial), Pre-Engineer (Industrial) Paint Booth.

 Careers at Life Safety Inspections